jakemcc/clojure-gntp/README.md

 # clojure-gntp

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to publish messages over [GNTP](http://growl.info/documentation/developer/gntp.php) to [Growl](http://growl.info).

 ## Usage

-FIXME
+    (use 'jakemcc.clojure-gntp.gntp)

+    (message "This is the title" "This is message text")

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Jake McCrary

 Distributed under the Eclipse Public License, the same as Clojure.